flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

   - This synthesizer supports 32 channels, using the **PCM**, **ADPCM** or **ATRAC3** formats [@io-edepot].
   - Provides **digital reverb**, **pitch control** and **ADSR envelope**.

 Games don't have access to these modules directly.
-Instead, they call many libraries included in the official SDK.
+Instead, they call many libraries included in the official Software Development Kit (SDK).
 Some libraries are designed to operate raw signals while others are optimised for particular applications.
 Examples include:

 - **MP3 and AAC decoding**.
 - **MIDI sequencing**.
-- **VoIP audio decoding** (G729 and u-law).
+- **Voice over IP (VoIP) audio decoding** (G729 and u-law).
   - The operating system of the PSP bundled a variant of the 'Skype' app, if you wonder what uses VoIP could have here.

 ### Audio comparison {.interactive-only}